A warm welcome for refugees in wake of Afghan fiasco

 Polling confirms Americans’ eagerness to step up.

-About two-thirds of Americans polled by The Economist/YouGov say the U.S. should give asylum to those who helped U.S. and allied forces and organizations in the 20-year war, compared to just 14% who disagree.
-When asked more broadly about Afghans who are fleeing because of violent upheaval in the country, support is narrower, with 47% urging help and 24% opposed to asylum.
+About two-thirds of Americans polled by The Economist/YouGov say the U.S. should give asylum to those who helped U.S. and allied forces and organizations in the 20-year war.
+Just 14% disagreed.
+When asked more broadly about Afghans who fled because of violent upheaval in their country, support is narrower, with 47% urging help and 24% opposed to asylum.

-That’s still the kind of support Syrian refugees, who arrived during the Obama administration and faced similar questions about vetting, could only have dreamed of.
-Polling in 2015 found about 60% of Americans opposed to accepting them as refugees in the country.
+That’s still the kind of support Syrian refugees could have only imagined.
+They arrived during the Obama administration and faced similar questions about vetting.
+Polling in 2015 found about 60% of Americans were opposed to accepting them as refugees.

 Help from the Hill?

-Soon Congress will have a chance to express its support, in the form of taxpayers’ money.
+Congress will have a chance to express its support in the form of taxpayers’ money.

-President Biden on Tuesday requested $6.4 billion in emergency money to help the resettlement effort, as part of a broader package of cash to handle recent hurricane damage and other disaster assistance.
+President Biden on Tuesday requested $6.4 billion in emergency funds to help the resettlement effort as part of a broader package of disaster relief.

-According to an analysis by the Federation for American Immigration Reform, a little more than a third of the money is for the vetting, processing and transportation by the State Department and Homeland Security.
-There’s also money for public benefits and a speedy pathway to citizenship.
+According to an analysis by the Federation for American Immigration Reform, a little more than a third of the money is for the vetting, processing and transportation by the State Department and the Department of Homeland Security.
+There is also money for public benefits and a speedy pathway to citizenship.

 Mr. Biden wants to attach the money to a stopgap bill to hike the federal borrowing limit and keep the government open beyond Sept.
 30, putting pressure on Congress to accept his terms.

-Mr. Flemmer said Afghanistan has been part of America’s psyche for two decades since the 9/11 attacks, and hundreds of thousands of Americans served or worked there and returned.
-The heart-rending stories and vivid images coming out of Afghanistan as the hardline Taliban insurgents consolidate control are impossible to ignore.
+Mr. Flemmer said Afghanistan has been part of America’s psyche for two decades since the 9/11 attacks, and hundreds of thousands of Americans have served or worked there and returned.
+The heart-rending stories and vivid images from Afghanistan as the hard-line Taliban insurgents consolidate control are nearly impossible to ignore.

 “It’s one thing to have to resettle because it’s an option,” he said.
 “It seems a lot of people felt it was not an option.
-I just talked to someone just a few minutes ago, she’s here, but her family — they sleep a different place every night.
+I just talked to someone just a few minutes ago.
+She’s here, but her family — they sleep a different place every night.
 That’s how difficult it is in Kabul.”

-Mark Krikorian, executive director of the Center for Immigration Studies, said many people feel an obligation to help ,the Afghans in a way that didn’t exist for Syrian or Somali refugees, or for the Central Americans who have streamed across the border in recent years in search of economic opportunity.
+Mark Krikorian, executive director of the Center for Immigration Studies, said many people feel an obligation to help the Afghans in a way that didn’t exist for Syrian or Somali refugees, or for the Central Americans who have streamed across the border in recent years in search of economic opportunity.

-That’s partly because of a perception — wrong, he argues — of who was being airlifted.
+That’s partly because of a perception — wrong, he argues — of who has been airlifted.

 “The Afghans who managed to get out in our frenzied evacuation effort have been presented to us by politicians and the official media as people who fought with our soldiers (even though no more than a handful fit that description), and so we owe them,” Mr. Krikorian said in an email.
 “Likewise, I think some people see providing help to Afghans as a way of making up for the disastrous consequences of our nation-building boondoggle.”

-He said the country is experiencing a sort of honeymoon period, and said it could fade as people see “how big the cultural gap is between them and American society — child “brides”, polygamy, wife-beating, honor killings and the rest.”
+He said the country is experiencing a sort of honeymoon period that could fade as people see “how big the cultural gap is between them and American society: child “brides,” polygamy, wife-beating, honor killings and the rest.”

-If polling is to be believed, some of the enthusiasm has already worn off.
-Yahoo News said its surveys detected a slip in support among Republicans at the end of August, a shift that Yahoo called a reflection of “anti-refugee rhetoric by several prominent conservative figures.”
+If polling is to be believed, some of the enthusiasm has already waned.
+Yahoo News said its surveys detected a slip in support among Republicans at the end of August.
+It called the shift a reflection of “anti-refugee rhetoric by several prominent conservative figures.”

 New realities